techfromsage/advanced-mis/_recipes/user-matching.md

 ### The Opaque ID

-typically a university will send a SAML payload that includes the `eduPersonTargettedID` value.
+typically a university will send a SAML payload that includes the `eduPersonTargetedID` value.
 This is a persistent opaque identifier. this means that it is the same every time a user logs in but it is not actually an identifier that you will see in any of your other systems. i.e. it is unique for that user in the context of logging in to Talis Aspire from your Identity Provider.

 __If you use shibboleth__, this identifier is usually constructed as a hash of the following values.